 Media coverage has led to a number of misconceptions about medical marijuana and has largely ignored two critical facts: 1) smoked marijuana is not a ‘medicine’; and 2) the more misinformation that gets to the public stating that marijuana is medicine, the more youth will view it as harmless and the more likely they will be to use it.
 There is a direct connection between the legal, medical use of marijuana by adults and the illegal, recreational use by children between the ages of 12 to 17.

 Don’t be fooled about the risks of marijuana use in adolescents

 There are several helpful websites you can review to inform yourself on this issue, they include:

 Keep in mind that many of the same risks apply to both alcohol and marijuana use.
 Marijuana use comes with legal risks, impairs driving ability, interferes with normal brain function and exposes young people to drug dependency the same as underage drinking and other mind-altering chemicals do.

 Attack the myths head-on.
 Most teens in the U.S. do not use marijuana.
-The truth is that people who use marijuana are in the minority, it is not the norm and the use of marijuana does come with real risks.
+Don’t let the hype hide the fact that youth who use marijuana are the minority not the norm and the use of marijuana comes with real risks.

-GenPsych’s intensive outpatient program has five treatment centers located throughout New Jersey.
-If you or anyone you know is struggling with substance abuse, get help today.
-Schedule an appointment with GenPsych.
+GenPsych’s intensive outpatient program has five treatment centers location throughout New Jersey.
+If you or anyone you know is struggling with a substance abuse, get help today.
+GenPsych 855-436-7792